oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 * An Oracle Cloud account.
 * Successfully completed all previous labs:
     * Get Started
     * Lab 1: Prepare setup
-  * Lab 2: Environment setup
+    * Lab 2: Set Up the Environment
 * Logged in using remote desktop URL as an `oracle` user.
 If you have connected to your instance as an `opc` user through an SSH terminal using auto-generated SSH Keys, then you must switch to the `oracle` user before proceeding with the next step.

       ```